Stefanie Berset: Career

-Not able to find a fourth player, Jäggi, Berset and Muhmenthaler played with various spares for the 2023–24 season.
+Not able to find a fourth player, Jäggi, Berset and Lisa Muhmenthaler played with various spares for the 2023–24 season.
 In their first event, the 2023 Euro Super Series, Olympic gold medallist Eve Muirhead slotted into the lineup at third.
 This squad reached the quarterfinals where they lost to Marianne Rørvik.
 They then played in the 2023 Oslo Cup with two-time Canadian champion Chelsea Carey.
 This earned them another quarterfinal finish, again losing out to Team Rørvik.
 They had a third consecutive quarterfinal appearance at the 2023 Women's Masters Basel with long-time German skip Daniela Jentsch.
 In Canada, the team played in six tour events, qualifying in just one.
 This came at the 2023 Curlers Corner Autumn Gold Curling Classic with Carey skipping the team.
 They also played with spares Robyn Silvernagle and Ashley Howard in their other events.
 Back in Switzerland, they had a fifth quarterfinal finish at the 2024 International Bernese Ladies Cup where Irene Schori joined the team for the event.
 At the Swiss Championship, they finished with a 1–3 record, failing to qualify.
 The team disbanded following the season with Berset joining the Corrie Hürlimann rink as their alternate for the 2024–25 season.
 Also during the 2023–24 season, Berset was named as Team Tirinzoni's alternate for both the 2023 European Curling Championships and 2024 World Women's Curling Championship.
 At the Europeans, the team would go undefeated to claim the gold medal, defeating Italy's Stefania Constantini 6–5 in the final.
 At the World Championship, they finished 10–2 through the round robin and beat Italy in the semifinal before coming up short against Canada's Rachel Homan in the final, settling for silver.
+While still curling with Team Hürlimann throughout the season, Berset would continue as Tirinzoni's alternate for the 2024 European Curling Championships, where they would go undefeated to win gold, as well as the 2025 World Women's Curling Championship, where they would again lose to Canada's Rachel Homan in the final, winning the silver medal.

+Team Hürlimann would beat Tirinzoni's rink and win the 2024 Swiss Women's Curling Championships, which also served as the sole Swiss qualifying tournament for the 2025 European Curling Championships, qualifying Hürlimann to represent Switzerland and marking Berset's first appearance as a second at the Europeans.
+There, Team Hürlimann would win the bronze medal, beating Norway's Marianne Rørvik 8–4 in the bronze medal game.